chrishuman0923/GifTastic/README.md

 # General Use

 Once the page loads, the user will have a pre-defined list of animals that they can get gif's for.
 They simply click the button and the webpage returns 10 gif's from the GIPHY API.
-They gif's are still when first loaded but the user can click each gif to animate it and "pause" it again.
-The user can also submit their own idea's and the page will render the submission as a new button that they can click to retreive gif's.
+They gif's are still when first loaded but the user can click each gif to animate it and click to "pause" it again.
+The user can also submit their own animals and the page will render the submission as a new button that they can click to retreive gif's.

 # Notes